twisted-pear/ipx_wrap/README.md

 So to put an interface with MAC address `00:11:22:33:44:55` into IPX network `0xdeadcafe`, you would assign it an address of the form `<32-bit prefix>:dead:cafe:0011:22ff:fe33:4455`.

-Currently the destination socket is used to encode the protocol number (UDP, ICMPv6, TCP etc.).
+Currently the destination socket address is used to encode the protocol number (UDP, ICMPv6, TCP etc.).

 Load with:
 ```